When lower-carb diets are well-planned, they can have many benefits.

-This article will examine the health effects of drinking, followed by an A-Z guide of the best alcohol options for a low carb diet.
+This article will provide an A to Z guide to the best alcohol options for someone using a low-carb or keto diet.

-From alcohol with no carbs to drinks loaded with sugar, we’ll cover them all.
+From alcohol with no carbs to drinks loaded with sugar, we will review them all.

 What Are the Health Effects of Alcohol?